-Jeriann, a senior in the Wharton School of Business, is concentrating in Operations, Information, and Decisions andManagement with a specialization in Entrepreneurship and Innovation.
-One of Jeriann’s favorite classes so far has been Management 231: Venture Implementation.
-The course has an unusual structure – students do not use a textbook and lectures are infrequent.
-Instead, students workshop their own start-up ventures and receive practical guidance from their professor and peers.
-At the end of the semester, students pitch their projects to angel investors and venture capitalists in the Philadelphia area.
+Jeriann concentrated in Operations, Information, and Decisions and Management with a specialization in Entrepreneurship and Innovation at the Wharton School of Business.
+One of Jeriann’s favorite classes was Management 231: Venture Implementation.
+The course had an unusual structure – students did not use a textbook and lectures were infrequent.
+Instead, students worked on their own start-up venture and received practical guidance from their professor and peers.
+At the end of the semester, students pitched their projects to angel investors and venture capitalists in the Philadelphia area.
 Throughout the course, Jeriann and her co-founder, Coco Wang, developed their venture, Candid Beauty, a curated cosmetics app that provides personalized make-up recommendations for women.
-Jeriann feels strongly that the Penn community, including connections developed during Management 231, is very supportive of aspiring entrepreneurs.
+Jeriann felt strongly that the Penn community, including connections developed during Management 231, was very supportive of aspiring entrepreneurs.